All Episodes

 This isn't about the tax case.

-This is Robert Mueller's team doing this.
+This is Robert Mueller's team doing this and your tax dollars.

 Now, I don't know what Paul Manafort did or didn't do.